 “Are they going to unsubscribe from our emails?”

-Remember, thousands of companies are using email every day to stay relevant and top of mind with their prospects and customers – and you should be too.
+Remember, thousands of companies are using email every day to stay relevant and at the top of their prospect’s and customer’s minds, and you should be, too.
 Especially if it means you can simultaneously grow your reach and achieve your marketing goals with email.

 Fear #2 – Fear of Not Having Enough Content